 Change in Trend

-Due to advancement in technology, there are changes in taste and preference of the customer in the market.
+Due to advancements in technology, there are changes in the taste and preference of the customer in the market.
 As an illustration, if the company introduces a new and advanced version of the mobile device, it affects the sale of the previous version adversely.
 Accordingly, because of the change in customer preferences, customer shifts to a new and improved product.
-This is cannibalization of product.
+This is the cannibalization of the product.

 Change in Law

-Sometimes, change of law also may affect highly in a drop in the sales volume.
-For example, the foreign trade policy has changed and the government has restricted to export certain products.
+Sometimes, a change of law also may affect highly a drop in the sales volume.
+For example, the foreign trade policy has changed, and the government has restricted to the export of certain products.
 It affects the export sales volume adversely.
 Accordingly, the variance will be adverse.

 Change in Price

 If the production cost increases, the management may decide to increase the selling price of the product.
 As the law of demand suggests, the price and volume have an adverse relationship.
 Hence, if the price increases, the volume automatically drops.